Formats and related files

 Tax data are sometimes difficult to interpret as economic indicators, but tax outturns are among the earliest data available about the state of the economy.
 The Government has decided that it is important that this information about the economy should be available to market analysts, and the general public, as soon as possible.

-Total unconsolidated tax revenue for the nine months ended March 2018 was $1.0 billion (1.6%) above the 2017 Half-Year Economic and Fiscal Update (2017 HYEFU) forecast and $3.5 billion (5.9%) greater than last year.
-All major tax types were above forecast.
+Total unconsolidated tax revenue for the nine months ended March 2019 was $560 million (0.8%) below the 2018 Half year Economic and Fiscal Update (2018 HYEFU) forecast and $3,272 million (5.1%) greater than last year.
+Customs and excise duties were above forecast while GST and corporate tax were below forecast.

-Total unconsolidated tax receipts for the nine months ended March 2018 were $1.7 billion (2.8%) above the 2017 HYEFU forecast and $3.6 billion (6.1%) higher than last year.
-All major tax types were above forecast.
-For further details, refer to the Financial Statements of the Government of New Zealand for the Nine Months to 31 March 2018.
+Total unconsolidated tax receipts for the nine months ended March 2019 were $294 million (0.4%) below forecast.
+Customs and excise duties and GST were above forecast while corporate tax was below forecast.
+For further details, refer to the Financial Statements of the Government of New Zealand for the Nine Months to 31 March 2019.